AHShadkam/train_Avoid_Propensity/README.md

 * brand
 * result = {0,1} (it is 1 if resolve sticks for 7 days)

-input-data can be obtained from AD_funnel.
+input-data can be obtained from AD_funnel:
 [TRYQAXHIBSQL1].[Source_data].[reports].[VIEW_AD_funnel]

 Update the query with your the desired domain and Date interval. create CSV file "symptom_data.csv".